denster32/reading-notes/201/class7.md

 - they produce tag soup -> harder to writem debug and maintain
 - not automatically responsive

-List and describe 3 different semantic HTML elements used in an HTML <table>.
+List and describe 3 different semantic HTML elements used in an HTML table.

 - table, tr, td